-Under the terms with our other Israeli partners, IPC Cayman have to provide by November 16, 2010 evidence of our financial capability to meet future financing requirements with respect to exploration and development of test wells to our Israeli partners.
-This is expected to be approximately US\$ 12 million.
+Under the terms with our other Israeli partners, IPC Cayman must provide by December 1, 2010 evidence of its financial capability to meet future financing requirements with respect to exploration and development of test wells to our Israeli partners.
+The Company's share is expected to be approximately US\$ 12 million.